Grothendieck positivity for normal square root crystals: Square root crystals

-The category of normal $\sqgln$-crystals is automatically closed under tensor products and disjoint unions, but it is less well-behaved than its classical counterpart.
-Unlike the $\gl_n$-case, there are connected normal $\sqgln$-crystals with multiple highest weight elements.
+The category of normal $\sqgln$-crystals is automatically closed under tensor products and disjoint unions, but it is less well behaved than its classical counterpart.
+Unlike the $\gl_n$-case, there are connected normal $\sqgln$-crystals with multiple highest weight elements; see Figure~\ref{multiple-fig} for an example.
 There are also non-isomorphic normal $\sqgln$-crystals with the same highest weights and characters \cite[\S4.4]{MT}.
 By contrast, the isomorphism class of any finite normal $\gl_n$-crystal is uniquely determined by its character.

 These observations are consistent with the fact the squaring operation $\cB \mapsto \cB^{(2)}$, which turns a $\sqgln$-crystal into a seminormal $\gl_n$-crystal, does not commute with the crystal tensor product and does not usually preserve normality.